Did You Inherit Intelligence from Your Mother?

 The media says a lot about whether intelligence comes from the mother or not.
 However, many times they misrepresent or don’t present the interpretation of the data clearly in the different investigations, given the lack of knowledge that exists about genetics in general.

 - The mother plays a key role in the development of intelligence, beyond genetics

 - Like many other human-related issues, intelligence has many overlapping layers and, therefore, it isn’t possible to approach its study from a single point of view.
 You have to take into account multiple factors.

 - Genetics isn’t the only answer to how intelligent or not a person is, nor is the environment, but a combination of both.
 “You only inherit 40 to 60 percent of intelligence, which leaves a similar portion dependent on the environment.”

 - An article published in Forbes magazine makes it clear that when you inherit an X chromosome, you get whatever gene is on that chromosome, whether it’s linked to intelligence or not.

 Intelligence is really complex and you should stimulate it to achieve satisfactory results.
 Parents have to contribute to the child’s cognitive development.
 Also, good stimulation through challenges that foster the child’s cognitive development will contribute to their desire to excel.

-Now that you know that intelligence comes partly from the mother, do intellectual exercises with your child so that you both improve your skills.
+Now you know that intelligence comes partly from the mother.
+Thus, challenge your child with intellectual exercises so that you both improve your cognitive skills.